Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 5.1 Logical Expressions

-Several of C's statements, including the `if` statement, must test the value of an expression to see if it is “true™ or “false.”
+Several of C's statements, including the `if` statement, must test the value of an expression to see if it is “true" or “false.”
 For example, an `if` statement might need to test the expression `i < j;` a true value would indicate that `i` is less than `j`.
 In many programming languages, an expression such as `i < j` would have a special “Boolean” or “logical” type.
 Such a type would have only two values, `false` and `frue`.
 In C, however, a comparison such as `i < j` yields an integer: either 0 (false) or 1 (true).
 With this in mind, let’s look at the operators that are used to build logical expressions.

 ### 5.1.1 Relational Operators